 When anxiety strikes it can feel like an uphill struggle to slow down your mind and find a moment of calm.
-And to one extend or another I’m sure it’s something that we’ve all experienced.
+And to one extent or another I’m sure it’s something that we’ve all experienced.
 But, I’m grateful that today it’s at least something that we’re talking about because nothing good comes of things that are left in the shadows.

 So, whether anxiety is a daily battle for you or something that raises its head occasionally, what can you do to tackle it?
-Now, I’m not a medical professional and can only speak from experience.
+Now, I’m not a medical professional and can only speak from personal experience.
 But, I want to share a few things that have helped me over the years and that i use daily while managing a home and full time business...

 TURN DOWN YOUR INNER CRITIC

 There are occasional days when I can still struggle a little with this one because my inner critic has been loud and unrelenting in the past - I’m sure you know the feeling!
 But patience and perseverance really pay off.
 Be mindful of when your inner critic is at its worst and when you hear it, take a deep breath and begin to fill your mind with positive emotions.
 You can do this by remembering a time when you felt more powerful, you could repeat a few positive affirmations, sing to your favourite playlist or exercise - anything that breaks the pattern and releases the grip your inner critic has on your mind.

 WRITE IT OUT